Spring Garden Revival

 Contact Cohasset's Department of Public Works for Public Tree Permits & Pruning Debris Disposal

-Cohasset’s tree protection ordinance requires that any pruning of trees within public ways or rights-of-way receive prior approval from the Department of Public Works (DPW).
-Advance notice of 7-14 days is typically required, and significant work may trigger a public hearing.
-Emergency authorizations are available for hazardous situations.
-Municipal tree permits are mandatory for all public trees and for private trees exceeding 6-8 inches DBH; heritage tree designations and replacement requirements may apply.
-Parkway tree regulations, right-of-way standards, and Historic District protections are enforced in coordination with municipal planning and forestry staff.
-For debris disposal, yard waste is accepted April–November in biodegradable paper bags only (no plastic, per MassDEP), and brush bundles must not exceed 4-foot lengths.
-The Transfer Station requires permits and fees, and residents should coordinate with municipal chipping or mulching programs for large volumes.
+Pruning or removing any tree within Cohasset’s public ways requires advance approval from the Department of Public Works (DPW).
+Residents and contractors must provide 7-14 days notice for routine work, and significant projects may require a public hearing, especially for heritage or parkway trees.
+Emergency authorizations are available for hazardous conditions.
+Permit thresholds typically apply to trees 6-8 inches DBH on private property and all public trees.
+Heritage tree designations and Historic District protections are common, requiring coordination with municipal planning and forestry staff.
+For debris, yard waste is accepted April–November in biodegradable paper bags only (no plastic, per MassDEP), and brush bundles must not exceed 4-foot lengths.
+The Transfer Station requires permits and fees for larger loads, and municipal chipping or mulching may be available.
+For guidance on permits, debris disposal, and ordinance compliance:

 Cohasset Department of Public Works